alexyoung23j/cursor-ruler/README.md

    - Rules are currently generated according to the best practices outlined [here](https://forum.cursor.com/t/my-best-practices-for-mdc-rules-and-troubleshooting/50526)
    - These are subject to change, and the bot will need to be updated to reflect new best practices as these emerge.
+   - Rules are generated in the following general format, based on suggestions from the Cursor Community.
+The bot will try to follow these file naming and concept grouping guidelines:
+     - 001-099: Core/foundational rules
+     - 100-199: Integration/API rules
+     - 200-299: Pattern/role-specific rules
+     - 300-399: Testing/QA rules
+   - IMPORTANT: If you have no existing rules, the bot will always place any suggestions in a first rule file called `001-core-standards.mdc`.
+We recommend adding a few basic rules to your repo before enabling this bot for the first time for best possible results.
+Rules should be fairly small and focused.

 3. **Review Process**: The suggestion includes a diff showing the proposed changes to existing rules or creation of new rule files.